falashir/simple-drive-project/README.md

 }
 ```

-To retrieve the file use this endpoint
+# Retrieving a Blob

-`GET  /v1/blobs/:id`
+To retrieve the file use this endpoint `GET  /v1/blobs/:id`

 Response:
 ```